 The Dachshund, also known as the wiener dog or (in German) the badger dog, is characterized by a very long body and lively, charming personality.
 It was first created some 600 years ago to hunt badgers out in the wild.
 Its great sense of smell, its excellent digging ability, and its low-slung body close to the ground are all well-adapted for this singular pursuit.

 Playful, affectionate, and fun-loving, this dog seems to charm everyone with its big personality.
 Queen Victoria was said to be particularly fond of this breed.
 Available in either standard or miniature size, this breed also has big drooping ears, a long snout, and a thin tail.

 Possessing extraordinary athleticism and speed, the Greyhound is widely considered to be the fastest dog in the world, potentially reaching speeds of up to 45 miles per hour.
-Their long legs, athletic bodies, and aerodynamic skull have made them symbols of speed and power.
+Greyhounds’ long legs, athletic bodies, and aerodynamic skulls have made them symbols of speed and power.